defo-project/ech-dev-utils/howtos/gbp-recipe.md

 # need to increase the 50
 # when done, this lands us in another branch, called patch-queue/master
 $ gbp pq import --time-machine=50
+# if the above fails if a local patch-queue/master already exists (e.g. if
+# you did this just before) then do a
+$ git branch -D patch-queue/master
 # rebase patch-queue/master with master
 $ git rebase master
 # we may need to fix something to get the rebase to work, in